-Designed with aspiring Certified Public Accountants in mind, the MS Professional Accountancy Plus One will immerse you in accounting and auditing topics that are likely to be on the CPA exam.
+Designed with aspiring Certified Public Accountants in mind, the MS Professional Accountancy will immerse you in accounting and auditing topics that are likely to be on the CPA exam.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of getting your professional accountancy degree at SNHU include: